-2.1.2 REMIT Analytics and Information Management
+2.4.2 REMIT data and information management

-REMIT analytics and information management and information technology have become an enabler which supports ACER's and NRAs' market monitoring activities and case-work according to Article 7(1) and (2) of REMIT to promote wholesale energy market integrity and transparency, but also ACER's wholesale energy monitoring and reporting activities according to Article 15 of the ARR ('Market Monitoring Report') and the Agency's monitoring of the implementation of network codes to promote market integration.
+REMIT data and information management have become an enabler which supports ACER's and NRAs' market monitoring activities and case-work according to Article 7(1) and (2) of REMIT to promote wholesale energy market integrity and transparency, but also ACER's wholesale energy monitoring and reporting activities according to Article 15 of the ARR ('Market Monitoring Report') and the Agency's monitoring of the implementation of network codes to promote market integration.
 It has the potential to support the monitoring activities and case-work of financial market authorities under EU financial market legislation and competition authorities under EU competition law and may foster sound policy-making.

-REMIT analytics and information management activities aim to establish and manage information as a key asset to support market monitoring and provide reliable information on wholesale energy markets for the promotion of market integrity and transparency as a major pre-requisite for efficient market integration and the security of energy supply.
+REMIT data and information management activities aim to establish and manage information as a key asset to support market monitoring and provide reliable information on wholesale energy markets for the promotion of market integrity and transparency as a major pre-requisite for efficient market integration.
 This involves the delivery and operation of efficient and effective data and information-management services and increasing the Agency's information processing capacity, and requires management of in-house and outsourced information and technology services.

-The REMIT Analytics and Information Management tasks performed by the MIT Department are closely coordinated with and supported by the MSC Department's market surveillance and conduct activities, in particular concerning the tasks REMIT reporting guidance, data collection, data analysis and the operation and enhancements of the Agency's REMIT Information Systems where the MSC Department is relying on IT solutions for the performance of its tasks provided by the MIT Department.
+The REMIT data and information management activities performed by the MIT Department are closely coordinated with and supported by the MSC Department's market surveillance and conduct activities, in particular concerning the tasks REMIT reporting guidance, data collection, data analysis and the operation and enhancements of the Agency's REMIT Information Systems where the MSC Department is relying on IT solutions for the performance of its tasks provided by the MIT Department.

 The Annual Report on the Agency activities under REMIT is a shared task of the MIT Department and the MSC Department.

-ACER's REMIT analytics and information management activities provide the infrastructure fundamental for collecting, handling, proccessing and analysing of information reported by market participants or by entities reporting on their behalf pursuant to Article 8 of REMIT, hence, as of 2021, will be funded by fees pursuant to Article 32(1)(b) of Regulation (EU) 2019/942.
+ACER's REMIT data and information management activities provide the infrastructure fundamental for collecting, handling, proccessing and analysing of information reported by market participants or by entities reporting on their behalf pursuant to Article 8 of REMIT, hence, as of 2021, will be funded by fees pursuant to Article 32(1)(b) of Regulation (EU) 2019/942.

-In relation to the REMIT analytics and information management, the Agency plans to work in the following areas and towards the following deliverables in 2022:
+In relation to the REMIT data and information management, the Agency plans to work in the following areas and towards the following deliverables in 2023:

-I. Regulatory cooperation, reporting guidance and policy activity to support the REMIT reporting mandate annual report on REMIT activities and the facilitation of stakeholder involvement.
+I. Regulatory cooperation, reporting guidance and policy activity to support the REMIT reporting mandate

-This deliverable comprises tasks related to regulatory cooperation, reporting guidance, the
+This deliverable comprises tasks related to regulatory cooperation, reporting guidance, the annual report on REMIT activities and the facilitation of stakeholder involvement.